 Convention President Jon Nelson has appointed Judge Duane Benton, U.S. Court of Appeals, Eighth Circuit, Kansas City, and Jonathan Whitehead, attorney from Kansas City, to assist him with parliamentary procedures.

-As parliamentarians, they advise and give parliamentary guidelines, but the chair rules during all sessions.
+As parliamentarians, Benton and Whitehead will advise and give parliamentary guidelines, but the chair rules during all sessions.
 The position of parliamentarian is not an elected position.
-The convention president appoints parliamentarians.
+The parliamentarian is appointed by the president of the convention.

 RESOLUTIONS